-The death of a family member is one of the most difficult experience we face.
-But in the midst of pain and grief, many families make a brave decision to help others who are critically ill through an organ donation.
+The death of a family member is one of the most difficult experiences we face.
+But in the midst of pain and grief, many families make a brave decision to help others who are critically ill through organ donations.
 Knowing first-hand how the organ recipient's life has changed and what they have been able to do since getting a transplant can help give meaning to the senselessness surrounding their loss.
-Sharing such uplifting information can both help the organ recipient with their recovery, as well as help the donor family through their grieving process.
+Sharing such uplifting information can both help the organ recipient with their recovery as well as help the donor family through their grieving process.

 All this to say that actually writing your letter is not an easy task.
-It is difficult to find a proper beginning and deciding on what to say.
+It is difficult to find a proper beginning and decide on what to say.
 I also remember feeling uneasy about contacting a family who had suffered a tragic loss while my father was alive and well.
-However, by and large, I believed that donor families do want to hear from their loved ones' recipients as it would be quite natural to wonder who the recipient is and how he/she is recovering from their illness.
+However, by and large, I believe that donor families do want to hear from their loved ones' recipients, as it would be quite natural to wonder who the recipient is and how he/she is recovering from their illness.
 People have an innate need to know.

 Key Components of a Well Crafted Thank You Note

-Let's back up and review some key components of a well crafted thank you letter.
-They are an excellent guideline for matters relating to organ transplantation, too.
+Let's back up and review some key components of a well-crafted thank you letter.
+These are guidelines for matters relating to organ transplantation, too.

-Keep in mind that that your donor's family will have received very little information about their loved one's organ recipient.
+Keep in mind that your donor's family will have received very little information about their loved one's organ recipient.
 This is purely due to the confidentiality rules of any transplant program.
-At most, they might have been told about the recipient's gender, age and state in which they live in, much like we only knew a few key pieces of information as the organ recipients.
+At most, they might have been told about the recipient's gender, age and state in which they live in, much like we only knew a few key pieces of information about the organ donor.